Has Courtney Discovered Her Legacy?

 Clearly, I need more superhero TV shows in my life.
 (Actually, when I think of the superhero shows I’m not watching, it’s kind of scary since they already make up so much of my viewing.)
 To be honest, I’m not sure I would have started watching Stargirl if it had premiered in the fall or even the spring as originally planned.
 But by the time it premiered this last May, I knew I’d want something fresh to watch over the summer, so I gave it a try.
 I’m really glad I did.

 This show focuses on Courtney (Brec Bassinger), a typical teenager who has just moved to Nebraska when her mom, Barbara (Amy Smart) marries Pat (Luke Wilson).
 In addition to a step-father, she’s also gotten a new step-brother, Mike (Trae Romano).
-Everyone is starting a new life in a small down, but Courtney is the least happy about everything.
+Everyone is starting a new life in a small town, but Courtney is the least happy about everything.

 All that changes when she discovers Pat’s secret.
 Many years ago, he was the assistant for a league of superheroes, the Justice Society of America, until the night they were killed by the Injustice Society.
 This happened on the very night the Courtney’s father disappeared.
 Pat has kept many of the items from the Justice Society that gave them their powers.